Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/brainstorm.typ

 #pro-con(
   name: "Ladybrown Hooks",
-  image: image("brainstorm/Brainstorm Lady brown Hook.excalidraw.svg"),
+  image: image("brainstorm/ladybrown-hook.excalidraw.svg"),
   description: [
-    When the ring makes it to the top of the intake, the ladybrown’s hook will grab onto the ring.
+    When the ring makes it to the top of the intake, the ladybrown's hook will grab onto the ring.
 Once secured, it will fire the ring onto the wall stake.

   ],